WuerthPhoenix/tornado/src/tornado/snmptrapd_collector/doc/README.md

 # Testing

-To test the collector on a machine, verify that snmptrapd is installed and follow the above collector configuration instructions.
+To test the collector, verify that snmptrapd is installed on the machine and follow collector configuration instructions reported above.

 As a prerequisite, the Tornado Engine should be up and running on the same machine ([See the dedicated Tornado engine documentation](../../engine/doc/README.md)).